Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

-!!!!!
+**<span style="color:red">!!!!
 Note: We can only provide support for QB Core or ESX defaults scripts and open source configurations.
-If you have a PID script that is not open source, please contact the owner of the script, as we are unable to assist you with it !!!!.
+If you have a PID script that is not open source, please contact the owner of the script, as we are unable to assist you with it !!!!</span>**

 Join our discord if u need support or open a issue on git https://discord.gg/mwegFPKs6C